holepunchto/pear-docs/building-blocks/hypercore.md

 #### **`core.on('close')`**

-Emitted when the core has been fully closed
+Emitted when the core has been fully closed.

 #### **`core.on('peer-add')`**